St Kilda, Victoria: Decline

 World War II saw servicemen flock to the beach amusements, where they also met members of the opposite sex, increasing St Kilda's reputation for loose morals.
 Leo's Spaghetti bar and gelateria was opened for the Olympics in 1956 by an Italian migrant as one of Melbourne's first Italian restaurants and quickly became a Melbourne establishment.

 With numerous small apartments, and plenty of meeting places, St Kilda became one of the city's main areas of bohemianism, as well as attracting a gay and lesbian population.
 From 1965, Mirka Mora's Tolarno Hotel became the focus of many of the local artists.
 By the mid 1960s the Fitzroy Street area had become known for prostitution, with a number of strip-tease cabarets, notably at the once high-class George Hotel.

 In the early 1960s works to the Lower Esplanade turned it into a fast moving connection between Marine Parade and Beaconsfield Parade, creating a barrier to the beach, except for a pedestrian crossover and several traffic lights.
 In 1968, the Palais de Danse, adjacent to the Palais was gutted by fire.
 The Palace nightclub was built in its place in 1971 (in 2007 this building was closed, gutted by fire, and demolished).

 In the late 1960s St Kilda Junction was rebuilt to create a Queens Way underpass connection to Dandenong Road, and in the early 1970s St Kilda Road (formerly High Street) from the junction to Carlisle Street was widened by demolishing all the properties on the west side.
 The landmark Junction Hotel was lost, and High Street, once St Kilda's shopping centre, ceased to function as such.
 The widening also had the effect of creating a physical barrier between St Kilda's foreshore, civic area and eastern residential streets.

 The St Moritz ice rink was closed in 1981; around 1982, it was destroyed by a fire.

+In 1987, the St Kilda railway line was closed, rationalised and re-opened to become part of route 96, one of the first light rail lines in Melbourne, which left the former rail line at Fitzroy Street, running around the Esplanade, terminating at Acland Street.